CSCfi/rems/docs/organizations.md

 - catalogue item can only contain resource, form and workflow that are within the same organization

-These constraints are not currently enforced in the backend, only in the UI.
+These constraints are not currently enforced in the API, only in the UI.